Harley 45 Cylinder Assembly

 Text and Pictures by Mark Trotta

-After the two oil pumps were rebuilt and installed, cylinder assembly was up next on the Harley 45 engine build.
+After the oil pumps were rebuilt and installed, cylinder assembly was up next on the Harley 45 engine build.

 Valve Guide Inspection